karthikaraman/Docs/Training/readme.md

 ## Training session

-* Use the firth third to explain Git and Github, using the [training PowerPoint Presentation](git-github-workflow-training.pptx).
+* Use the first third to explain Git and Github, using the [training PowerPoint Presentation](git-github-workflow-training.pptx).

 * Use the second third to demonstrate our workflow using Gitbash, a markdown editor, and Github.
-While doing so, insist that the trainees follow along using their own tools.
-Have them:
+While doing so, insist that the trainees follow along using their own installation of the tools.
+*
+* Have them:
-   * Fork the repo.
+   * Fork the repo
-   * Clone their fork locally.
+   * Clone their fork locally using `git clone http://github.com/GITHUBUSERNAME/REPO`
-   * Create aliases to upstream and origin, and embed their credentials in the commandline, using the git remote command
+   * Create aliases to upstream and origin, and embed their credentials in the commandline using `git remote`
-   * Sync their repo to upstream master
+   * Sync their repo using `git pull upstream master`
-   * Create a branch and check it out
+   * Create a branch using `git branch BRANCHNAME`
+   * Change to their newly created branch using `git checkout BRANCHNAME`
    * Edit and/or add one or more files
-   * Add the file
+   * Stage the files using `git add`
-   * Commit the files
+   * Commit the files using `git commit -m "COMMIT MESSAGE"`
-   * Push the changes to Github
+   * Push the changes to Github using `git push origin BRANCHNAME`
    * Go to Github and create a pull request
    * View their changes in the staging site